Posts Tagged ‘technology’

 Critics of the UK prime minister were gloating recently when it emerged that he had ended a text to a prominent newspaper editor with LOL, believing it to mean ‘lots of love’.
 Here, they claimed, was one more example of how out of touch David Cameron is.
 LOL, as anyone with their finger on the pulse surely knows, stands for ‘laugh(ing) out loud’ and is used to indicate that something is amusing.

 Were Mr Cameron’s children slightly older, he would almost certainly not have made the mistake.
 As the mother of teenagers, I am quite accustomed to my witticisms being met by a sarcastic version of this acronym.
 However, my offspring’s response comes not via text messages, but as a part of their everyday spoken vocabulary, and pronounced not as individual letters, but as a single word.
-Read the rest of this entry ?
+Continue reading “The spread of textspeak into general language.”

 Phishing for botherders: keeping up with modern crime